smidy/safetch/docs/domain/security-pipeline.md

 This prevents **DNS rebinding attacks**: even if the initial DNS resolution passes `SsrfGuard`, a malicious server cannot cause a second DNS resolution (at connect time) to return a private IP — because `ConnectCallback` validates at the socket level.

-> Note: the session ID is not available inside `ConnectCallback` — this is a .NET constraint.
-Log correlation is limited at this point.

 ### Manual Redirect Loop